 For a given secure measurement frame (e.g. NDP), the SAC and secret (pseudo-random) bits to protect all of the LTFs in the frame originating from the RSTA are derived as follows

-SAC || Secure-LTF-bits = KDF-Hash-Length(Secure-LTF-Key-Seed, “Secure LTF Expansion”, Secure-LTF-Counter)
+SAC || Secure-LTF-bits-DL = KDF-Hash-Length(Secure-LTF-Key-Seed, “Secure LTF Expansion”, Secure-LTF-Counter)

 When the derived SAC is equal to 0, the STA shall increment the Secure-LTF-Counter by 1 and derive the SAC until a nonzero SAC value is obtained.